datahangar/sfunnel/docs/funneling.md

 ## MTU

-Funneling suffers from the same problems as any encapsulation (tunneling).
-The MTU should be sufficiently big to accomodate the extra 20 bytes for TCP funneling or 8 bytes for UDP funneling.
+Funneling faces the same challenges as any encapsulation (tunneling) method.
+The MTU must be large enough to accomodate the additional overhead: 20 bytes for TCP funneling or 8 bytes for UDP funneling.

-Make sure you adjust this.
-An [upcoming feature](next_steps.md) will be to check for MTU exceeding funneled packets and raise alarms (`printk()`).
+Ensure that your MTU settings are adjusted accordingly.
+An [upcoming feature](next_steps.md) will allow checking for funneled packets that exceeed the MTU and raising alerts via `printk()`.